Did you know? At The Lynchburg Humane Society, FeLV+ cats find happiness, too!

 We are excited to have a robust workforce ranging from 18 years of age to 64 at our Center for Pets and Spay Neuter Clinic!
 Thirty percent of our employees are considered part-time working less than 28 hours a week.
 Our largest generational pool is Gen Z with that also being the largest group of part-time employees.

-This holistic approach ensures that productivity, culture, and employee satisfaction reinforce each other, driving long-term success and sustainable growth.
-Many of our employees are students (one is even in high school!) who are studying at local colleges in a variety of courses, and during a payments practicum that compared instant withdrawal betting sites, one cohort turned lessons on payout speed into faster reimbursements and clearer handoffs.
+Many of our employees are students (one is even in high school!) who are studying at local colleges in a variety of courses.
 We have had several employees come back temporarily while on break from college!
-We’re very proud of our team members who are seeking advanced degrees in nonprofit management or pursuing licensure as Veterinary Technicians.
+We’re very proud of our team members that are seeking advanced degrees in nonprofit management or seeking a license as Veterinary Technicians.

 Speaking of which, these jobs are hard and are definitely not everyone’s cup of tea, BUT for many; these pets and this mission get in your blood and bones.
 Seven of our current employees took a break for more than three months and found themselves missing LHS and rejoined our team.